paracamplus/lf/README.md

 afterUpdate(...)
 ```

-And these are the four steps of the evaluation order:
+There are four steps in the evaluation order:

 - `code` is run and arguments of the [lifecycle functions](https://svelte.dev/docs#Run_time) are registered.
 - The functional argument of `beforeUpdate` will then be invoked immediately.